Nettcod/Orbit-Sim/README.md

 # Orbit Sim
-This is a poorly written program that simulates an object in orbit.
+This is the gold standard for orbital simulations